 Where you choose to buy your natural gold is up to you, but whomever you buy from, I recommend that you make sure that they have a good reputation for selling gold and have an established presence within the mineral collecting community.
-There are many good established businesses online.
+There are several well-known, established gold nuggets sellers online.
 I will just warn you that some of the eBay sellers (even ones that have decent feedback rating) are selling these so-called “specimens”.

 Another issue that is very common on eBay is to take very close-up photographs of a gold nugget without anything in the picture for size reference.
 You should always buy from a dealer who includes something in the photo to give you an indication of size.
 The last think you want to do is to think you are buying a nice sized nugget and end up with a small flake.

 Understanding the common weights used by sellers of precious metals is also very important.
 The most common weights used by gold dealers are grams, pennyweights, and troy ounces.
 Gold and precious metals are weighed using troy ounces, NOT in avoirdupois ounces!
 Grains are also used by some sellers, which is fine, but know that grains are very small and a piece of gold that only weighs a few grains is very small.
 Understand the basic weight conversions before you buy so you are not disappointed.